Cup-Of-JavaScript/Python-Intro-II/assignments.md

-# Python Intro I Assignments
+# Python Intro II Assignments
 Submit a PR for each assignment.

 # Ex.
 1 Lambda